Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Introduction

 The paper is organized as follows: in section~\ref{sec:SVrapidity}, we introduce the notion of soft-virtual correction in the context of differential rapidity distribution and then describe our formalism in details in section~\ref{sec:phi}.
 The universality of soft part leads us to define a quantity called the differential soft-collinear operator that essentially captures the process independent part is also introduced in section~\ref{sec:phi}.
 In the next section~\ref{sec:resum}, we extend our formalism to incorporate the threshold resummation of the rapidity distribution.
-All the results to N$^4$LO and N$^3$LL in terms of generic quantities are presented in ancillary file in Mathematica format which can be used for any generic $2\rightarrow n$ process once the corresponding virtual matrix element becomes available provided the soft distribution function for Sudakov type process is known.
+In section ~\ref{sec:NSV}, we discuss how next-to soft virtual corrections can be included in the rapidity distribution in particular for diagonal channels.
+All the results to N$^4$LO and N$^3$LL in terms of generic quantities are presented in Online Resource in Mathematica format which can be used for any generic $2\rightarrow n$ process once the corresponding virtual matrix element becomes available provided the soft distribution function for Sudakov type process is known.